Ohio hosts Farrakhan and Eastern Michigan

 Ohio Bobcats (11-10, 3-5 MAC) at Eastern Michigan Eagles (5-16, 2-6 MAC)

+The Eagles have gone 3-5 at home.
+Eastern Michigan has a 1-8 record in games decided by at least 10 points.

-The Bobcats are 3-5 in conference games.
-Ohio is 4-9 against opponents with a winning record.
+The Bobcats are 3-5 against conference opponents.
+Ohio is 1-2 in one-possession games.

+The Eagles and Bobcats square off Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Tyson Acuff is averaging 12.4 points and 1.6 steals for the Eagles.
-Emoni Bates is averaging 20.4 points over the last 10 games for Eastern Michigan.
+TOP PERFORMERS: Emoni Bates is scoring 20.4 points per game with 5.7 rebounds and 1.3 assists for the Eagles.
+Farrakhan is averaging 13.3 points and 4.2 rebounds while shooting 42.4% over the past 10 games for Eastern Michigan.

 Miles Brown is shooting 47.1% from beyond the arc with 2.0 made 3-pointers per game for the Bobcats, while averaging 10.8 points.
-Dwight Wilson is averaging 14.5 points and 9.3 rebounds over the past 10 games for Ohio.
+Dwight Wilson is shooting 61.7% and averaging 14.5 points over the last 10 games for Ohio.

 LAST 10 GAMES: Eagles: 3-7, averaging 69.9 points, 28.6 rebounds, 9.0 assists, 7.5 steals and 2.5 blocks per game while shooting 40.9% from the field.
 Their opponents have averaged 80.5 points per game.